rodriguezjorgex/code-dot-org/frontend/README.md

 # Code.org Frontend

-This directory mostly contains the codebase powering Code.org's marketing site, UI component library packages and everything related to these two.
+This directory contains packages and applications that power Code.org sites.

 **Note**: Most of Code.org's Studio product (student experience, curriculum, teacher tools, etc.) is built in the top-level `apps` package and is not currently located in this directory.